 If something happens to your belongings, replacing them can be very expensive.
 The more valuable items you have, the more important it is to think about contents insurance.
 However, not every insurance policy fits everyone.
-When you think about contents insurance, you should read carefully about what is and isn’t covered and whether the policy really suits your needs.
+When you think about contents insurance, you should carefully check what is and isn’t covered and whether the policy really suits your needs.

-If you move after taking out your contents insurance, please let us know about your new address as soon as possible.
+If you move house after buying your contents insurance, please let us know about your new address as soon as possible.
 Please note: Your address details for your contents insurance policy will NOT be automatically adjusted when you update your profile in the app.
 In this case, please let us know where you have recently moved to and inform us regarding the size of your new living space (in square metres).
-To do so, send your message to Carla in the app or email our customer service team: [email protected].
+To do so, send your message to our chatbot Carla in the app or email our customer service team: [email protected].
 As soon as we have entered the changes, you will receive a confirmation email from us with your updated contents insurance policy.

 With Getsafe, you are well covered.
 You can file your claims instantly via our app and we’ll send you the money as soon as possible.
 Simply go to the Getsafe app and click on the “Service” button in the bottom navigation bar and then select "File a claim".
 If you would like to speak to our claims team personally, you can call them during our working hours (Monday - Friday, 8AM - 8PM at +49 6221-3579991).
 Check out our blog post “How To File a Claim” to learn about what you need to consider when filing a claim with us, and also how you can help us process your claim as quickly as possible.